Javiifdez/Deutch-Jozsa/README.md

 ## Proyect description

-This proyect will consist in the implementation of the Deutch-Jozsa algorith
+This proyect will consist in the implementation of the Deutch-Jozsa algorithm using Qiskit